If you would like to learn more about our peer support groups, please either call us 419/360-4939, or complete the form below.

 Our group sessions meet Tuesday evenings from 6:00-7:45 p.m.
 Each program night begins with a shared meal.

-Programming is in our Holland, OH office - 7017 Spring Meadows Drive West, Suite 201.
+We are located in our Holland, OH office - 7017 Spring Meadows Drive West, Suite 201.

 WHAT TO EXPECT:

+Good Grief provides peer support groups - not counseling or therapy.
 Groups are open-ended, which means families begin and finish participating based on their own needs and time-frame.
 There is never a cost to attend and dinner is free to involved families.

 One of the most important things about peer support groups is that it gives children, teens, and adults space and time to connect with others of their own age who are grieving the loss of someone important in their lives - who are going through the same experiences and share many of the same feelings.